GUIDELINES FOR SUBMISSIONS OF PROPOSALS

 All proposals must be submitted on or before March 15, 2015.
 All proposals must be submitted in English.

 Accepted proposals will be listed in the Preliminary Program, which will appear on the ASA website, www.africanstudies.org, in mid-June.
 Notification that the Preliminary Program has been posted to the website will be sent via email.

-Each individual may make only one presentation: as a paper presenter, a roundtable participant, or a discussant.
+Each individual may make only one presentation: as a paper presenter or a roundtable participant.
 Individuals may chair or co-chair one panel or roundtable in addition to making one presentation.
 If you are on a panel that has been designated a board-sponsored panel, this presentation will not count toward your participation limit.
 Individuals may not serve as both the chair and a discussant on the same panel.
 If a participant is listed on multiple panels or roundtables on the program, they will be removed from panels and roundtables to ensure adherence to the ASA participation policy.

 The Program Committee will review only complete proposals.
 All proposals must be submitted online.